alberand/Blog/content/nixos-wireguard-vpn.md

 }
 ```

-Now, that's enough to have a VPN tunnel.
+Done!
+That's enough to have a VPN tunnel.
 But, to be on a safe side you need a
 killswitch.
 The killswitch is networking filter which will allow traffic go only
 through VPN.
 So, when VPN tunnel suddenly goes down you won't expose your real
 IP address.